-This article has been updated pursuant to further guidance issued by the California Department of Public Health (CDPH) on August 9, 2021.
+This article has been updated pursuant to further guidance issued by the California Department of Public Health (CDPH) on August 9, 2021, and September 3, 2021.

 On July 26, 2021, the CDPH issued a new Order that impacts healthcare and state employers in California.
 The CDPH Order requires that almost all healthcare employers verify the vaccination status of all of their workers.
 The Order also requires workers who are not fully vaccinated (unvaccinated) to go through regular COVID-19 testing at specified intervals.
 These facilities also must have a plan in place for tracking verified worker vaccination statuses.